firmwaremodules/iot-ota-server/README.md

 CoAP runs over UDP or DTLS generally, and offers basic reliability in the form of confirmable request/response message semantics with exponential backoff.

-A good overview video of CoAP is here: https://www.youtube.com/watch?v=4bSr5x5gKvA.
+A good overview video of CoAP is [here](https://www.youtube.com/watch?v=4bSr5x5gKvA).

 CoAP features:
 * 4 byte header for all messages.